• Skip to main content

 April 8, 2020 by Allison Metz

 Implementation Practice During a Time of Crisis How do we provide implementation support to public systems and communities during a pandemic?
-This guest post and resharing of a podcast provides […]
+This guest post and resharing of a podcast provides some good ideas for managing during this time.
+Special thanks to our colleagues for sharing this helpful work!
+The National Implementation Research Institute promotes and […]

 Implementation Practice & Covid